giginet/Scipio/Sources/scipio/scipio.docc/build-pipeline.md

 We also provide `ScipioKit` to build your pipeline.
 You can configure your pipeline by Swift code.

+## Benefits to implement a build script

+CLI version has a limitation to configure build options.

+Implementing your build script can custom build system like following:

+- Pass additional build options
+    - XCConfig
+    - Other C/Linker/Swift flags
+- Override build options per build targets
+- Use remote cache storage
+- Implement complex behavior or user interface

 ## Setup

 ### Create your build script